leon4rd/test/README.md

-## What kind of award did the dentist receive?
-A little plaque.
+## Why do ducks make great detectives?
+They always quack the case.